CDSoft/rrpi/README.md

 2. Run `qbittorrent-nox` on the Raspberry Pi to start the qBittorrent server (`Ctrl-C` to stop it).

-# WORK IN PROGRESS...

-This script is constantly updated and the documentation may be outdated.
-The best is always to read the sources and change them to fit your requirements.

 # Git server

 GitHub and GitLab are great but if you need private repositories,